National Security Council (Israel)

 The National Security Council (NSC) (המטה לביטחון לאומי HaMateh leBitachon Leumi) is Israel's central body for coordination, integration, analysis and monitoring in the field of national security and is the staff forum on national security for the Israeli Prime Minister and Government.
 However, national security decisions typically made by national security councils in other countries are handled by the Security Cabinet.
-The Council draws its authority from the government and operates according to guidelines from the Prime Minister.

-The NSC was established in 1999 by the office of Prime Minister Binyamin Netanyahu following Government Resolution 4889, in the framework of drawing lessons from the Yom Kippur War.
+The Council draws its authority from the government and operates according to guidelines from the Prime Minister.The NSC was established in 1999 by the office of Prime Minister Benjamin Netanyahu following Government Resolution 4889, in the framework of drawing lessons from the Yom Kippur War.
 Its responsibilities were anchored in law starting in July 2008, partly as a response to the Second Lebanon War.

 Basis for operations

 Article 7 of the Government Law of 2001 states that "the Government will have a staff, established by the Prime Minister, to provide professional consulting in the fields of national security; the Prime Minister is authorized to entrust the staff with additional consulting fields."

-Government Resolution 4889, dated March 7 1999, established the National Security Council.
+Government Resolution 4889, dated March 7, 1999, established the National Security Council.
 The Government resolution specified, among others, that: